Wastewater Treatment in Nairobi: Scaling Resource Efficiency and Cleaner Production in the Nairobi Rivers Basin

 Updates

-- 100 of these industries have wastewater treatment plants installed, however there are improvements required to meet NEMA requirements
+• 100 of these businesses have wastewater treatment plants installed, however not all meet NEMA requirements

-- 85 are connected to the public sewer
+• 85 businesses discharge their wastewater to the public sewer

-- 74 are compliant with NEMA BOD limit of 500 mg/l
+• 74 businesses are compliant with NEMA BOD limit of 500 mg/l

-The first pilot wastewater treatment plant under this project, is fully operational at Ultravetis East Africa Ltd, a pharmaceutical, animal health company operating in the Nairobi County.
-Since the successful installation of the wastewater treatment plant, suspended and organic pollutants from the manufacturing processes have been significantly reduced from the Ultravetis East Africa Ltd wastewater stream.
-Treated wastewater is now compliant with NEMA’s Fifth Schedule Standards (sewer discharge) and is being reused for non-critical processes (cleaning, toilets).
-Preparation for the installation of the wastewater treatment plant at the second pilot site is ongoing.
+The first demonstration wastewater treatment plant under this project is fully operational at Ultravetis East Africa Ltd, a pharmaceutical animal health company operating in the Nairobi County.
+Ultravetis is now compliant with NEMA’s Fifth Schedule Standards (sewer discharge) and has, as a result, acquired ISO certification.
+Ultravetis is reusing treated water for non-critical processes (cleaning, toilets).

-Financial advisory: Consultations with local commercial banks and data collection from the industries are underway, to inform the development of financial and credit assessment models suitable for financing the uptake of resource efficiency and cleaner production.
+Consultations with local commercial banks, Savings and Credit Cooperative Organisation and businesses participating in RECP are underway, to inform the development of financial and credit assessment models suitable for financing the uptake of resource efficiency and cleaner production.

-The project has ongoing engagement with various stakeholders in its activities these include the National Environmental Management Body, Nairobi Rivers Commission, Water Resource Authority, Kenya Association of Manufacturers, Kenya Private Sector Alliance, Kenya Bankers Association, respective county governments, and water and sewerage companies.
+The project has ongoing engagement with various stakeholders through stakeholder workshops, bilateral meetings and sharing of the data generated through the project.
+The stakeholders include Nairobi Rivers Commission, National Environmental Management Authority, Water Resource Authority, Kenya Association of Manufacturers, Kenya Private Sector Alliance, Kenya Bankers Association, respective county governments, and water and sewerage companies.

 Connect with KNCPC